emath12/MintPorfolio/finance_app/README.md

 2) Make the following installations via npm
    1) highcharts
    2) reactbootstrap
-3) From inside the finance_app directory, run "flask run"
+3) From inside the finance_app directory, run "flask run".
+4) From inside the finace_app directory, run "npm start".

 ## Packages Used